NadeNa720/oliwka_translater/README.md

 ## Notes
 - Part-of-speech grouping uses lightweight heuristics for Russian and Spanish plus phrase detection.
 Bracketed items such as `(llegar a un acuerdo)` are kept intact and treated as phrases.
 - LibreTranslate is free but public instances may enforce fair-use limits.
 For unlimited usage, point `LIBRETRANSLATE_URL` to your own LibreTranslate deployment.
+- SQLAlchemy is pinned to `2.0.38` for Python 3.13 compatibility; reinstall dependencies if you hit import errors on Railway.